- About Us

-Community Services include partnering with local community organization and agencies to provide free rapid HIV & Hepatitis C screenings, as well as provide HIV, STD, HCV education and awareness, including evidence-based interventions.
-Additional services include, locating, and help new and former clients re-engage in care.
+Community Services include partnering with local community organizations and agencies to provide free rapid HIV & Hepatitis C screenings, as well as provide HIV, STD, HCV education and awareness, including evidence-based interventions.
+Additional services include locating, and helping new and former clients re-engage in care.

 Additional Infectious Diseases Specialties

 - Bone and Joint Infections: septic arthritis, prosthetic joints, osteomyelitis